cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 };
 ```

 The choice of using the keyword `struct` or `class` can vary by individual, project, or team.
 The general guideline is to use the keyword `class` if the class has an invariant or if any member is non-public.
-The use of `struct` is typically reserved for a class whose data members can vary independently.
+The use of `struct` is commonly reserved for a class whose data members can vary independently.

 ## Encapsulation

 Good class design begins from the outside-in: start with the interface, then move to the implementation.
 The public interface provides a simplified view of the abstraction that works naturally within the vocabulary of the domain.
 The “simplified view” means unnecessary details are intentionally hidden, and we encapsulate (put into a capsule) the implementation details of the class.
-This is typically achieved by exposing only the necessary functionality through the public interface, and making all data members and implementation functions private.
+This is typically achieved by exposing only the necessary functionality through the public interface, making all data members and implementation functions private.

-Our rational number class with have a set of public member functions to both observe (accessors) and modify (mutators) each data member.
+The rational number class with have a set of public member functions to both observe (accessors) and modify (mutators) each data member.
 Through this design, we can restrict access to the data members, ensuring the preservation of class invariants throughout the various state transitions over the lifetime of each instance of the class.
-This encapsulation of the implemenation details not only safeguards the class against unintended use, but also ensures that modifications to the implementation will not affect other software components that interact with the class.
+The encapsulation of implemenation details not only safeguards the class against unintended use, but also ensures that modifications to the implementation will not affect other software components that interact with the class.

 # Member Functions